opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 # Configure TLS certificates

 TLS is configured in `elasticsearch.yml`.
-There are two main configuration sections: transport layer and REST layer.
+There are two main configuration sections: the transport layer and the REST layer.
 TLS is optional for the REST layer and mandatory for the transport layer.

 You can find an example configuration template with all options on [GitHub](https://www.github.com/opendistro-for-elasticsearch/security-ssl/blob/master/opendistrosecurity-ssl-config-template.yml).
 {: .note }